-Fire Safety in flats
+Fire safety in flats

 We appreciate how difficult it can be to live in a flat while access to the outdoors is so restricted by government guidance.
-However, it’s really important that we keep focussing on everyone’s safety.
+However, it’s really important that we keep focusing on everyone’s safety.

 Please can we remind flat dwellers of the following requirements which are there to ensure fire risk and other health and safety issues are minimised

 Please do not store or leave anything in communal areas.
 This presents a potential fire risk and potential trip hazards.
 Even things that seem non-flammable and safely put away in corners or under stairs can become major hazards in the event of a fire when smoke and panic can make people very disorientated.